Frequently Asked Questions

 Q: Timelines - do you do short term projects or long term?

 A: Starting as early as you can is best.
+For elementary consider getting started in Sep/Nov and anticipate going till June.
+For high school, run the program in either Semester I (Sep-Dec) or Semester II (Jan-Jun).
 Again, the structure is up to you!
 Many choose to focus on one big product/awareness campaign/service for the year and often smaller components of the venture branch off as well.

 Q: How to keep kids engaged with only seeing gifted learners once a week?

-A: This program should not only be for “gifted children”.
+A: This program is intended for all students.
 Keeping kids engaged throughout the week can be relatively easy as the content touches on every part of the curriculum but this challenge is really left to the creativity of the educator.

 Q: How can I apply this for our youngest students?